emirdemirel/ASA_ICASSP2021/README.md

 sed -i -- 's/path-to-your-kaldi-installation/${PATH_TO_YOUR_KALDI_INSTALLATION}/g' a2l/path.sh
 ```

-## How to run
+### 4) Setup the conda environment

-* Navigate to working directory and activate the environment.
+* Navigate to the working directory and activate the environment.
 ```
 cd 'dir-of-this-repository'/a2l
-conda activate mirex2020_ED
+conda activate ALTA
 ```

+# HOW TO RUN

 ## A) Low Resource Audio-to-lyrics Alignment from Long  Music Recordings

 This pipeline was designed for retrieving word alignments from long music recordings using low computational resources.
 There is no limit for the length of the input music recording.